cqparts/cqparts/docs/parts/fasteners/using.rst

 Evaluation
 ----------

-An :class:`Evaluator <cqparts.fasteners.utils.Evaluator>` instance is an
-assessment of the workpieces intended to be fastened along a given vector.
+An :class:`Evaluator` instance is an assessment of the workpieces intended to be fastened along a given vector.

-An :class:`Evaluator <cqparts.fasteners.utils.Evaluator>` instance is required for a :class:`Selector <cqparts.fasteners.utils.Selector>`, and an
+An :class:`Evaluator` instance is required for a :class:`Selector`, and an :class:`Applicator`.
-:class:`Applicator <cqparts.fasteners.utils.Applicator>`.

-If a fastener :class:`Selector <cqparts.fasteners.utils.Selector>`
-is used to find an appropriate fastener, that same :class:`Evaluator <cqparts.fasteners.utils.Evaluator>` instance can be passed to the :class:`Applicator <cqparts.fasteners.utils.Applicator>`.
+If a fastener :class:`Selector` is used to find an appropriate fastener, that same :class:`Evaluator` instance can be passed to the :class:`Applicator`.

 Evaluations are given, the *what*, and the *where*: